Add your voice to the conversation.

 The Employee Relations Council will support efforts to make Louisiana’s workers’ compensation (WC) system more balanced and less costly.
 In most other respects, Louisiana’s employment laws are generally viewed as employer friendly when compared to other states.
 Unfortunately, each session, bills are filed to expose employers to lawsuits from their employees and/or restrict employers’ ability to manage their workers efficiently and productively.
 This year will be no different, and LABI will once again be ready to defend against such legislative intrusion in the workplace.

-For years, Louisiana has shown commitment and dedicated resources to education reform and results in improved student achievement are being realized.
+Years of state commitment to education reform are now yielding positive results in Louisiana.
 Graduation rates are improving, along with ACT scores, and the achievement gap continues to lessen.
-There are more opportunities for school choice than most other states in the nation, and traditional public schools are responding to competition with additional course offerings such as Course Access and technical training in high school through programs such as Jump Start.
+There are more opportunities for school choice than most other states in the nation, and traditional public schools are responding to competition with additional course offerings such as Course Access and more relevant technical training in high school through programs such as JumpStart.

 The challenge remains great.
 Our state still lags in national rankings of student readiness, and likely will continue to do so as standards and assessments are slowly but methodically raised to be more competitive with other states.
 Education and jobs are the paths out of poverty, and Louisiana’s citizens deserve a high-quality education and the opportunity to prosper.
 LABI will continue to advocate for students, taxpayers and employers to connect a more skilled workforce with high-wage, high-demand jobs in a 21st century economy.

 Louisiana’s liability exposure is a major concern to individuals, government, professionals and businesses, both large and small.
 We know for Louisiana’s economy to improve, it is necessary that its civil justice system improves.
 We will defend the meaningful reform made in 2020 and continue to fight to further improve Louisiana’s judicial system.